 Rule of Law

-Although a formal system of separation of powers exists within the UAE constitution, with executive, legislative and judicial organs of government, power in the UAE is solely concentrated in the individual ruling families.
-There is only minimal dispersion through the federal system or through the various government institutions.
+A formal system of separation of powers exists within the UAE constitution, with executive, legislative and judicial organs of government.
+However, power in the UAE is concentrated solely in the individual ruling families, with only minimal dispersion through the federal system or various government institutions.
 While the legislative and judicial branches of government can issue individual decisions, they rarely depart from the line prescribed by the executive.

-The FNC functions as an advisory council and does not possess the power of legislative initiation.
-Additionally, there is no constraint on the executive in situations of dissent.
-The central role of members of the ruling families at all levels of government is reminiscent of a system of dynastic polities.
-Moreover, there is no clear dividing line between the public and private sectors, with many members of the ruling families involved in private business.
+The Federal National Council (FNC) does not possess the power of legislative initiation and, therefore, functions more as an advisory council.
+There is also no constraint on the executive in situations of dissent.
+Instead, the central role of members of the ruling families at all levels of government is reminiscent of a system of dynastic polities.
+There is also no clear dividing line between the public and private sectors, with many members of the ruling families involved in private business activities.

-The UAE’s specific federal structure allows for a certain degree of power separation at the emirates’ level.
-Abu Dhabi and Sharjah each have regional National Consultative Councils that carry out tasks and responsibilities similar to those of the FNC.
-However, their influence on the policy process is significantly limited.
+The UAE’s specific federal structure allows for a certain degree of power separation at the emirate level.
+Abu Dhabi and Sharjah each have regional national consultative councils that carry out tasks and responsibilities similar to those of the FNC.
+However, their influence on policymaking is as limited as it is at the federal level.
+No policies have been implemented at either the federal or emirate level that indicate a move toward greater checks and balances within the governing system.

 Separation of powers

 According to Article 94 of the constitution, “judges shall be independent and shall not be subject to any authority but the law and their own conscience.”
 In practice, however, court decisions are subject to review by the political leadership.
-The 1983 Federal Judicial Authority Law No. 3 grants the executive the authority to establish courts and to appoint and transfer judges, thereby violating the principle of separation of powers.
-Other issues in the judicial realm include the lack of clear jurisdiction (with federal courts existing in all emirates except for Dubai and Ras al-Khaimah, where only local courts are allowed); the application of arbitrary and unlimited detention; a lack of clear laws in areas such as fraud, personal and corporate bankruptcy, and layoffs; and a limited right to legal counsel for defendants.
+The 1983 Federal Judicial Authority Law No. 3 grants the executive the authority to establish courts and appoint and transfer judges, thereby violating the principle of separation of powers.
+Other issues in the judicial realm include the lack of clear jurisdiction – with federal courts existing in all emirates except Dubai and Ras al-Khaimah, where only local courts are allowed – the application of arbitrary and unlimited detention, and a limited right to legal counsel for defendants.
+State security courts are used in cases of violations of anti-terrorism legislation, which gives the government significant leeway in applying such laws.

 Judges in the UAE are appointed by the president of the country based on the recommendation of the Supreme Judicial Council (SJC).
 The SJC is responsible for overseeing the appointment, promotion and discipline of judges.
 Prosecutors are appointed by the attorney general, who is also appointed by the president.
 Judges and prosecutors primarily receive their training at the Judicial Institute, which is responsible for providing continuing education and training programs.
 The Judicial Institute provides courses on a range of legal subjects, such as criminal law, civil law and Shariah law.